dockstore/dockstore/faq.md

 * the Dockerfile should be helpful in reconstructing how a tool was built from source
 * tools and/or their reference data should be publically available

-This is going to be a moving quality target as tools improve, but you have a tool that you wish to be verified, please send us a heads-up via our GitHub issues or Gitter!
+This is going to be a moving quality target as tools improve, but if you have a tool that you wish to be verified, please send us a heads-up via our GitHub issues or Gitter!

 ## What is a default version of a tool or workflow?

 Every tool/workflow is recommended to have a default version set by its author.
-It indicates to the users which version of the tool/workflow they should use.
+It indicates to the end users which version of the tool/workflow they should use.
 For tools, the default version is uniquely identified by the tag from the Docker image repository.
 For workflows, the default version is identified by the Git Reference (which could be a Git tag or a Git branch).
 The default version can be set in the 'Versions' tab of a tool/workflow via radio buttons.

 Setting the default version affects a number of elements including (but not limited to):

 1. It determines what is displayed in the 'Description' section of the 'Info' Tab
-2. It determines what is displayed in the 'Launch With' section of the 'Info' Tab
+1. It is the first version other end users see when no version is specified.
+For example https://dockstore.org/containers/quay.io/pancancer/pcawg-bwa-mem-workflow is redirected to https://dockstore.org/containers/quay.io/pancancer/pcawg-bwa-mem-workflow:develop?tab=info
-3. It is the version of the tool/workflow that is launched by default when users launch a tool/workflow from the Dockstore CLI.
+1. It is the version of the tool/workflow that is launched by default when users launch a tool/workflow from the Dockstore CLI.
-   For example, if version 1.0 is set as the default version of the 'quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig' tool,<br />
+   For example, if version 1.0 is set as the default version of the quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig tool,

-   `$ dockstore tool launch --entry quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig:1.0 --json Dockstore.json`<br />
+   `$ dockstore tool launch --entry quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig:1.0 --json Dockstore.json`

-   would be equivalent to  <br />
+   would be equivalent to

    `$ dockstore tool launch --entry quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig --json Dockstore.json`

-4. In the files tab, the default version's files would be displayed first.
-5. The docker pull command reflects the default version
+1. The docker pull command in the tools search reflects the default version

-## How to run Dockstore with Python 3?
+## How can I use the Dockstore CLI with Python 3?

 There are currently issues with avro, cwltool, and Python 3.
 See [cwltool](https://github.com/common-workflow-language/cwltool/issues/524) for more info.
 To work around this issue, instead of installing avro, install avro-cwl.
-Therefore, the pip3 requirements.txt file should end up looking like [this](https://dockstore.org:8443/metadata/runner_dependencies?client_version=1.5.0&python_version=3&runner=cwltool&output=text)
+Therefore, the pip3 requirements.txt file should end up looking like [this](https://dockstore.org/api/metadata/runner_dependencies?client_version=1.5.0&python_version=3&runner=cwltool&output=text)

 Note that installing the "avro" pip package afterwards will overwrite the "avro-cwl" pip package and will result in cwltool not working again.

 ## How do I add other users as maintainers of a tool?
-For tools registered on Quay.io and workflows registered with GitHub, Dockstore automatically allows users from the same Quay.io organization to manage tools together (users will need to refresh).
+For tools registered on Quay.io and workflows registered with GitHub, Dockstore automatically allows users from the same Quay.io organization or GitHub organization to manage tools/workflows together (users will need to "Refresh Organization" or "Refresh All").

 For tools registered on Docker Hub, GitLab or private registries, this feature currently does not exist because these registries do not allow the retrieval of organization information.
 Likewise, workflows registered with other source code repositories lack this feature.

+Finally, for participants of the [limited sharing beta](/docs/publisher-tutorials/sharing-workflows/), you can enter the email addresses of the users you wish to share with to give them permissions to your workflow.
+This is only available for hosted workflows and users with Google accounts linked to FireCloud.

+## Why are my workflows from an organization I belong to not visible?
+Organizations have the ability to restrict access to the API for third party applications.
+GitHub provides a [tutorial](https://help.github.com/articles/enabling-oauth-app-access-restrictions-for-your-organization/) on how to add these restrictions to your organizations.

+In order for Dockstore to gain access to organizations of this type, you will need to grant access to the Dockstore application.
+Dockstore will only be reading information on workflows in your organization and who has access to them in order to mirror these restrictions on Dockstore itself.
+GitHub provides a [tutorial](https://help.github.com/articles/approving-oauth-apps-for-your-organization/) for approving third party apps access to your organization.

+## What is the difference between logging in with GitHub or logging in with Google?
+The intent here is that you should be able to login with either login method and still conveniently get into the same Dockstore account.
+With login via Google, if you are a FireCloud user you will also have access to [sharing functionality](/docs/publisher-tutorials/sharing-workflows/).

+Note that for simplicity, each of your GitHub or Google accounts can only be associated with one account at a time.
+You will need to link with a different account for each login method or delete your account if you want to assign them to a new Dockstore account.

 ## Any last tips on using Dockstore?